MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

     2. The second into the *video2endpoint* variable.

+    > [!WARNING]
+    > There is a known issue with using *https* within Unity, with version 2017.4.1f1.
+If the videos provide an error on play, try using 'http' instead.

 8. Next, the **Start()** method needs to be edited.
 This method will be triggered every time the user switches scene (consequently switching the video) by looking at the Gaze Button.

     ```csharp